Gmelina fasciculiflora, G. leichhardtii, G. dalrympleana. Family: Verbenaceae

 - Bark is about 10mm thick, light grey to dark grey, rough, and scaly with the scales generally angular but occasionally rounded.

 - Found in rainforests along the east coast of Australia.

 - G. fasciculiflora and G. dalrympleana—Rockingham Bay, Innisfail area, through to Cape York and Torres Strait Islands; sawn timber is imported from Papua New Guinea, Solomon Islands and Fiji.

-- G. leichhardtii—Clyde River, New South Wales to Fraser Island, Queensland.
+- G. leichhardtii—Clyde River, New South Wales to K'gari (formerly Fraser Island), Queensland.
 Also further north on the Eungella Range and Mt Elliot (south of Townsville); sawn timber is not readily available.